madeyellow/Trackable/README.md

 }
 ```

-Both will work the same, but with `Trackable` you will have power of `UnityEvent` and both readability.
+Both will work the same, but with `Trackable` you will have the power of `UnityEvent` and code readability.
 Whenever you set new value to `.value` - change tracking will happen automatically.

 ## How to install Trackable to my Unity project?